kenrestivo/Simple-clojure-websocket-chat/README.md

 Simple chatroom demo, written in Clojure, using webbit.

-I'm new to Clojure; this was just an experiment.
+This was just an experiment.
 I used it as a back-end for another experiment.
+It's now in production on at least one website though.

 ## Usage